ShaneR31/ShaneR31.github.io/_projects/fraud_detection_summary.md

     }
 </style>

-## Summary

-In this project, we developed a robust fraud detection model to identify fraudulent transactions within a highly imbalanced dataset.
-The primary goal was to enhance security and reliability for financial transactions by accurately distinguishing between genuine and fraudulent activities.
-This summary provides an overview of the project's key features, methodologies, and practical implications.
-The full notebook and analysis is available [here](assets/pdf/creditCardFraud.pdf).

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0 header-image">
         {% include figure.liquid loading="eager" path="assets/img/fraud_detection/atm.jpg" title="ATM" class="img-fluid rounded z-depth-1" %}
-        <div class="caption"><strong>ATM used for Credit Card Fraud Detection Project:</strong> Highlights the use of ATMs in the fraud detection project.</div>
     </div>
 </div>

+## Summary

+In this project, we developed a robust fraud detection model to identify fraudulent transactions within a highly imbalanced dataset.
+The primary goal was to enhance security and reliability for financial transactions by accurately distinguishing between genuine and fraudulent activities.
+This summary provides an overview of the project's key features, methodologies, and practical implications.
+The full notebook and analysis with larger visualizations is available [here](https://shaner31.github.io/credit-card-fraud-detection/Docs/fraud-detection.html).

 ### Key Features